LudovicoPiero/dotfiles/README.md

 ---

-> **⚠️ Disclaimer:**
+> [!WARNING]
-> This is my personal NixOS configuration, a work in progress.
-I'm using this setup to learn Nix and manage my personal computers with NixOS.
+> This is my personal NixOS configuration and a work in progress.
-> **Any damage caused by this configuration is not my responsibility.
-Use at your own risk.**
+> I'm using it to learn Nix and manage my own systems.
+> **Use at your own risk — I am not responsible for any damage caused.**

 ---